-Now, onto these vegan, gluten-free, oil-free double chocolate muffins......can you see my daughter being hypnotized by the chocolate?
-Her face was a mess after finishing this muffin.
 Simple.
 Classic.
 Super chocolatey.
 There are a lot of amazing, interesting flavor combos out there in muffins.
 Sometimes, though, I just want the classic flavor of chocolate.
 Simple and quick to whip up, with just 8 purchase ingredients (+ salt & water).
-These are super duper chocolatey and amazingly moist.
+These are for those who love chocolate big time.

-These are some of the most chocolatey, moist muffins ever.
+Nailing both gluten-free and oil-free, as well as vegan, isn’t always an easy feat.
 Getting the right ratios of ingredients used can make or break the perfect muffin.
 Too moist of a muffin can be wet and soggy, which is yuck.
 Not enough moisture will have you smacking the roof of your mouth and running for some water just to swallow it.
-Well, I'm pleased with how delicious these muffins are.
+But these vegan double chocolate muffins are fluffy, light, moist and absolute perfection.

 These are so good that I’ve made probably 12 batches already before even posting this recipe.

 Have I sold you on these yet??
 Ok, GOOD.
 Drop me some feedback below after you’ve stuffed your face with these Vegan Gluten-Free Double Chocolate Muffins!
 I’d love to hear about it.

 Check out the video to see these beauties in action and be sure to subscribe to my YOUTUBE channel for more videos coming!